-- b.
+- 5. Suspension or Revocation of a Certificate: - a.
+The Department may suspend or revoke a Certificate: - (1) Upon a determination pursuant to subdivs.
+1. a., b., or c.; or - (2) If the Certificate holder has committed multiple violations of the Compact, or demonstrated an unreasonable disregard of the provisions of the Compact; - b.
 Before suspending or revoking a Certificate, the Department shall inform the Tribe of the proposed denial, unless the State determines immediate action is necessary to protect the public health, safety or welfare or the integrity of class III gaming.
 Prior to the suspension or revocation of a Certificate, the Certificate holder shall have a right to a hearing before the Department.
-The provisions of chapter.
+The provisions of ch.
 227, Wis.
 Stats., shall govern the conduct of such hearings. - 6.
-Section XV.A.4. of the Compact is amended by adding the following sentence to the end of the paragraph:

-"The Tribe may operation cashless electronic games of chance in accordance with MICS promulgated by the Tribe pursuant to Section XXXVI, below."

-7. Section XV.C.3. of the Compact is amended by deleting it in its entirety and replacing it with the following language:

-Games and Operation.
-The Tribe shall, by ordinance, establish the number of games that may be operated on Tribal lands, the hours and locations of operation.

-8. Section XV.D.2 of the Compact is amended as follows:

-"a surge protector must be installed on the line that feeds power to the electronic game of chance unless a surge protector is already installed within the electronic game of chance."
+Section XV.A.4. of the Compact is amended by adding the following sentence to the end of the paragraph: - "The Tribe may operate cashless electronic games of chance in accordance with MICS promulgated by the Tribe pursuant to Section XXXVI, below." - 7.
+Section XV.C.3. of the Compact is amended by deleting it in its entirety and replacing it with the following language: - Games and Operation.
+The Tribe shall, by ordinance, establish the number of games that may be operated on Tribal lands, the hours and locations of operation. - 8.
+Section XV.D.2 of the Compact is amended as follows: - "a surge protector must be installed on the line that feeds power to the electronic game of chance, unless a surge protector is already installed within the electronic game of chance." - 9.
+Section XV.D.13. of the Compact is amended as follows:

-9. Section XV.D.13. of the Compact is amended as follow: edit second sentence to read:
+Edit second sentence to read:

-"Upon printing a written statement, the printer game must retain an exact, legible copy of the written statement within the machine or in an on-line electronic game management system approved by an independent gaming test laboratory."
+"Upon printing a written statement, the game must retain an exact, legible copy of the written statement within the machine or in an on-line electronic game management system approved by an independent gaming test laboratory."